SimonCropp/Argon/docs/Linq/CreateJsonCollectionInitializer.md

 # Create JSON using Collection Initializers

-This sample creates `Argon.Linq.JObject` and `Argon.Linq.JArray` instances using the C# collection initializer syntax.
+This sample creates `Argon.JObject` and `Argon.JArray` instances using the C# collection initializer syntax.

 <!-- snippet: CreateJsonCollectionInitializer -->
 <a id='snippet-createjsoncollectioninitializer'></a>